iUsmanN/InteractiveCardViewAnimation/README.md

+## My Custom changes to Brian Advent's Interactive Card View Animation to be used in the app, Raven.

 # iOS Swift Tutorial: Interactive Card View Animation with UIPropertyAnimator

 This tutorial is about creating an awesome Card View that animates even interactively.
 You are using UIPropertyAnimator for the animations.